The Soul (film): Production

 Director Cheng Wei-hao asked male lead Chang Chen to lose 10 kilograms and shave his head for his role as cancer patient Liang Wenchao.
 Chang lost 12 kg within three months.
 Janine Chang changed her hairstyle for the film, cutting her hair short for her role as a police officer.
 In preparation for filming, Cheng Wei-hao and Janine Chang visited police stations to talk to female officers about their work and observe police officers' uniforms and behavior on the job.

-The film began shooting on 20 November 2019 and began post-production in early 2020.
+The film began shooting on 20 November 2019, and began post-production in early 2020.

 Six minutes of the film were cut from the mainland Chinese version due to censorship, mainly of violence.

+Soundtrack

 Release

-The Soul was released in mainland China on 15 January 2021 and grossed RMB111 million.
+The Soul was released in mainland China on 15 January 2021, and grossed RMB111 million.

-The film was released on 29 January 2021 in Taiwan and grossed TWD50.9 million.
+The film was released on 29 January 2021, in Taiwan and grossed TWD50.9 million.

 The film was released internationally for streaming on Netflix, on 14 April 2021.

 Reception

 On Douban, The Soul initially reached an average rating of 7.3 out of 10, which fell to 7.1 soon after its release.
 It received an average score of 8.0 on Maoyan and 8.1 on Taopiaopiao.

 Critic Sean Aversa praised the film for its intricate and unpredictable plot, saying that it was "exceptionally well written" and the cast's performance was excellent.
 Decider called it "a dark, dense film that’ll reward attentive viewers and turn away those looking for light entertainment", while Han Cheung of the Taipei Times lauded its "suspenseful, nuanced storytelling".
 Jiang Bo, author of the original novel, said that the adaptation was extremely successful.

-On the other hand, Derek Elley panned the film, calling it "relentlessly downbeat" and describing the plot as "convoluted and outrageous".
+On the other hand, Derek Elley panned the film, calling it "relentlessly downbeat" and described the plot as "convoluted and outrageous".